+The journey from having a hand-me-down camera and being in love with it, to using a more sophisticated camera and being careful enough to abuse it every day for my personal adventures of photo hunting, is a priceless joy.

+Photography makes me feel free like a bird that finally learns how to fly out of its nest and explore new places, which doesn’t necessarily indicate real places, but also that of personal milestones in my process of maturing.
+I have become more independent mentally as I learn to prioritize what’s truly important to me, resulting in better time management and self-care.
+In short, photography enables me to love myself.

-The thing I love the most about photography is how it helped me express my authenticity.
+An equally important aspect that I believe I have reaped throughout the process is how it helped me express my authenticity.
 Every shot I take has a story: a story of hardship, patience, tenacity, and discipline.
 The integration of these factors resulted in one beautiful image with a meaning unique to my name.

-Photography makes me feel free like a bird that finally learns how to fly out of its nest and explore new places, which doesn’t necessarily indicate real places, but also personal milestones in my process of maturity.
-I’ve become more independent mentally as I learn to prioritize what’s truly important to me, resulting in better man management and self-care.
-In short, photography enables me to love myself.

-The process from having a hand-me-down camera and being in love with it, to using a more sophisticated camera and being careful enough to abuse it every day for my personal adventures of photo hunting, is a priceless joy.

 That’s why photography has become a part of who I am.
 It taught me to love myself.
 It taught me to stay classy.
 But most importantly, it taught me to look forward no matter what.

+Hi Ravi!

+Essay looks great!
+The content flows beautifully and answers the prompt on point.
+Very minor edits here and there are just to ensure precision in the use of vocabulary to further solidify your essay.
+Good job!

+Matthew